 When you set a TTL on a record, three things happen:

-1. Immediate: The record gets an expiresAt timestamp in the database
+- Immediate: The record gets an

-3. Every 2 minutes: A background sweep acquires a distributed Redis lock, finds expired records in batches, runs each through the full delete pipeline (storage cleanup, search index removal), and publishes a record.expired NATS event for each
+WHERE expiresAt IS NULL OR expiresAt > NOW()) excludes expired records from all API responses — lists, gets, counts, and search results - Every 2 minutes: A background sweep acquires a distributed Redis lock, finds expired records in batches, runs each through the full delete pipeline (storage cleanup, search index removal), and publishes a

 The record.expired event lets you trigger downstream cleanup — revoke OAuth tokens, send expiration notifications, or update analytics.